Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - Using polymorphism to create an object of type IQuittable and call the quit() method on it.

 ### [Operators Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/OperatorsSubmissionAssignment)
-- Overload the "==" operator so it checks if two Empolayee objects are equal by comparing thier Id Property.
+- Overload the "==" operator so it checks if two Employee objects are equal by comparing their Id Property.

 ### [Parsing Enums Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/ParsingEnumsSubmissionAssignment)
 - Created an enum for the days of the week.
 - Prompted the suer to enter the current day of the week.
 - Assign the value to the variable of the enum data type.
-- Wrapped the statement ina try/catch block, had the catch print to the console "Please enter an accual day of the week."
+- Wrapped the statement in a try/catch block, had the catch print to the console "Please enter an actual day of the week."

 ### [Struct Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/StructAssignment)
 - Created a struct called Number and gave it the property Amount, the data type is decimal.